-At September 30, 20 9, our contracted backlog was approximately \$24 3 billion, our awarded backlog was approximately \$33 billion and our unconsolidated joint venture backlog was approximately \$2 3 billion for a total backlog of \$59 7 billion Our contracted backlog includes revenue we expect to record in the future from signed contracts and, in the case of a public sector client, where the project has been funded We reported transaction price allocated to remaining unsatisfied performance obligations (RUPO) of \$23 6 billion, as described in Note 4, Revenue Recognition, in the notes to our consolidated financial statements The most significant difference between our contracted backlog and RUPO is revenue related to service contracts that extend beyond the termination provisions of those contracts Our contracted backlog includes revenues for service contracts expected to be earned over the term of that contract Guidance for the calculation of RUPO requires us to assume the contract will be terminated at its earliest convenience, resulting in RUPO to be \$0 7 billion lower than contracted backlog Our awarded backlog includes revenue we expect to record in the future where we have been awarded the work, but the contractual agreement has not yet been signed We cannot guarantee that future revenue will be realized from either category of backlog or, if realized, will result in profits Many projects may remain in our backlog for an extended period of time because of the size or long term nature of the contract In addition, from time to time, projects are delayed, scaled back or canceled These types of backlog reductions adversely affect the revenue and profits that we ultimately receive from contracts reflected in our backlog
+At September 30, 2019, our contracted backlog was approximately \$24.3 billion, our awarded backlog was approximately \$33.1 billion and our unconsolidated joint venture backlog was approximately \$2.3 billion for a total backlog of \$59.7 billion.
+Our contracted backlog includes revenue we expect to record in the future from signed contracts and, in the case of a public sector client, where the project has been funded.
+We reported transaction price allocated to remaining unsatisfied performance obligations (RUPO) of \$23.6 billion, as described in Note 4, Revenue Recognition, in the notes to our consolidated financial statements.
+The most significant difference between our contracted backlog and RUPO is revenue related to service contracts that extend beyond the termination provisions of those contracts.
+Our contracted backlog includes revenues for service contract will be terminated at its earliest convenience, resulting in RUPO to be \$0.7 billion lower than contracted backlog.
+Our awarded backlog includes revenue we expect to record in the future where we have been awarded the work, but the contractual agreement has not yet been signed.
+We cannot guarantee that future revenue will be realized from either category of backlog or, if realized, will result in profits.
+Many projects may remain in our backlog for an extended period of time because of the size or long-term nature of the contract.
+In addition, from time to time, projects are delayed, scaled back or canceled.
+These types of backlog reductions adversely affect the revenue and profits that we ultimately receive from contracts reflected in our backlog.